 After several paragraphs cautioning against the dangers of bed-sharing, Babywise acknowledges it might be convenient to have the baby sleep in the parents’ room for the first two to three weeks.
 But it then states, “Sharing a room after four weeks can postpone a baby’s ability to sleep through the night upward to four months.”
 No evidence is provided to support this claim.

 Around the world, recommendations to reduce the risk of SIDS include sharing the same room as your baby for up to 12 months of age.
 For more information about co-sleeping safety, see our article, Sleeping With Baby – Is Co-Sleeping Safe?

-Babywise cautions against ‘demand feeding' – terminology no longer used by organisations like the Australian Breastfeeding Association or Le Leche League International, who use the more accurate terms “cue feeding” or “baby-led feeding”.
+Babywise cautions against ‘demand feeding’ – terminology no longer used by organizations like the Australian Breastfeeding Association or Le Leche League International, who use the more accurate terms “cue feeding” or “baby-led feeding”.

-But it's not only breastfeeding organisations who support feeding babies this way — this view is shared by the World Health Organization and the American Academy of Pediatrics.
-Cue-feeding recognises that breastfeeding is much more than just getting food into a baby’s stomach.
+But it’s not only breastfeeding organizations who support feeding babies this way — this view is shared by the World Health Organization and the American Academy of Pediatrics.
+Cue-feeding recognizes that breastfeeding is much more than just getting food into a baby’s stomach.